QuestionPro vs SurveyMonkey

 - QuestionPro: Export your survey data in XLS, CSV, or PDF format.
 You can use the spreadsheet to create reports and analyze responses further.
 Share data with managers and employees or display the survey results on your website.
 Invite participants to see how their answers compare to their peers.

 - SurveyMonkey: You can’t export data without a premium account.
 All you can do is invite others to view survey data within the platform.

 Start with QuestionPro today

-Both QuestionPro and SurveyMonkey offer advanced features in their free packages, but QuestionPro gives you just what you need to produce an accurate survey.
-So QuestionPro is quite excellent alternative to SurveyMonkey.
+Both QuestionPro vs SurveyMonkey offer advanced features in their free packages, but QuestionPro gives you just what you need to produce an accurate survey.
+So QuestionPro is quite an excellent alternative to SurveyMonkey.
 Take a tour to see how QuestionPro helps you create, distribute, and analyze surveys for free.